 Upgrading Your Marketing Funnel with a Flywheel

-A successful marketing funnel has the power to elevate your company’s sales.
+Successful funnel marketing has the power to elevate your company’s sales.
 Yet, many marketers believe traditional funnels don’t offer an exciting customer experience.
 Customer experience is important because word-of-mouth marketing works.
 In fact, a study conducted by Ogilvy found 74 percent of consumers say word-of-mouth is a key factor in influencing their purchasing decisions.
 Also, a positive customer experience significantly affects the retention of repeat customers.

 So, if a marketing funnel doesn’t cut it, what does?